The Uniqueness of Electrification in The United States

 Then if there is too much demand, the orchestrator can just flip you off, and you can run on your own system, because it's two o'clock in the afternoon and you live in Phoenix, you need air conditioning.
 You have your air conditioning, but you also have your solar.
 Solar and air conditioning are so nicely married to each other.
 That's the ideal, but then the question is, where are all the ways that it can go wrong?
 Where we lose democracy, actually, and we lose equity.
 Even though there's some sort of dead reckoning sense of where we want to get to.

-We also want to think of renewable energy as good, but eventually those companies are going to accumulate the same amount of wealth, and wield the same amount of power, and the same amount of control.
-It might not be gas or coal, but there will still be giant power structures in place.
-The questions do become, like you said, what are the challenges and how do you move forward?
+We tend to think of renewable energy as good, but eventually those companies will accumulate the same amount of wealth and power as coal or oil.
+The question becomes, like you said, what are the challenges and how do you move forward?

 And how does democracy need to be reformed?
 Because if you think of it as kind of old school democratic, then a house can be an entity that can vote somehow forward into a management structure, which then represents it up.
 Along the way, you can do that with little company forms.
 Like I have my own little electricity company, and this is how much I make.
 My block is represented by this other kind of electricity company, and that goes up.
 It's not rocket science, we know how to do democracy in that way.